jloughry/CV/README.md

 Formatting a tactical résumé
 ----------------------------

+*To make a short (two page) résumé, use `make`.
+To see the three-page CV including social media and committee-ships, use `make longform`.

 ### Concept

 Trying something different here, let's make two files: a long-form CV with all the details and